New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

-The WHO estimates that 78% of adults and 98% of children requiring palliative care live in low to middle income countries, however, palliative care availability and utilization are highest among adults who are in higher-income countries.62
+The WHO estimates that 76% of adults and over 97% of children requiring palliative care live in low to middle-income countries.
+However, palliative care availability and utilization are highest among adults in higher-income countries (WHO, 2020).

 Palliative care is a challenging area of medicine for many reasons.
-Caring for patients near their end of life requires compassionate consideration of the patient’s medical and psychosocial health, as well as understanding the legal and ethical implications in end of life care.
+Caring for patients near their end of life requires compassionate consideration of their medical and psychosocial health and understanding the legal and ethical implications of care.
 In the United States, legalities concerning end-of-life care vary by state, but there are some precedent national legal standards.
-When addressing legal issues in palliative care, it’s important to understand some standard definitions and terms.
+When addressing legal issues in palliative care, it is important to understand some standard definitions and terms.

-The health care proxy or durable power of attorney for healthcare (DPOA) document indicates a person has selected someone else to make medical decisions on their behalf, should they become unable to communicate.
-This creates clarity for the healthcare team regarding whom medical decisions should be referred when a patient becomes incapacitated.
-It should also be noted that a DPOA can be either appointed by the patient or by the court.
+The healthcare proxy or durable power of attorney for healthcare (DPOA) indicates a person has selected someone else to make medical decisions on their behalf should they become unable to communicate.
+The DPOA clarifies to the healthcare team whom medical decisions should be referred to when a patient becomes incapacitated.
+It should also be noted that the patient or the court can appoint a DPOA.

-A living will is a legal document wherein a patient details what type of medical care/interventions are or are not desired should the patient be unable to communicate.
-Examples include withholding feeding tubes/artificial nutrition in the event of grave or terminal illness.
+A living will is a legal document wherein a patient details what type of medical care/interventions are or are not desired should they be unable to make decisions for themselves.
+Examples include withholding feeding tubes/artificial nutrition in the event of a grave or terminal illness.

-A do not resuscitate order is an order indicating that a person has decided not to have cardiopulmonary resuscitation (CPR) attempts performed if they cease breathing or their heart ceases to function.
+A DNR order indicates that a person has decided not to have cardiopulmonary resuscitation (CPR) attempts performed if they cease breathing or their heart ceases to function.

-A do not intubate order is indicated when a person has decided not to have efforts towards mechanical ventilation performed if they cease breathing.
+A DNI is indicated when a person has decided not to have efforts towards mechanical ventilation performed if they cease breathing.

-When a patient is approached with end-of-life issues, it is important to understand that a patient with decision-making capacity has the constitutional right to be free of bodily invasion and as such can refuse medical care, even if it results in their death.
-Regarding decision-making capacity, the complexity of this topic is out of the scope of this learning module, but it is typically determined by a physician that can assess a patient’s understanding, expression of a choice and its consequences, and reasoning.
+When a patient is approached with end-of-life issues, it is important to understand that a patient with decision-making capacity has the constitutional right to be free of bodily invasion and can refuse medical care, even if it results in death.
+Regarding decision-making capacity, the complexity of this topic is out of the scope of this learning module.
+Still, it is typically determined by a physician who can assess a patient’s understanding, expression of a choice and its consequences, and reasoning.
 Once a physician determines a patient is capable of sound understanding and reasoning, the patient is said to have decision-making capacity and can make their own healthcare decisions.
-If a patient cannot make their own healthcare decisions, and there is no advanced directives to guide treatment, then a surrogate decision-maker must be utilized.
-A surrogate decision-maker that is not appointed within the advanced directives is typically selected from a family member, and in the following order of next of kin: Spouse, adult child or a majority of the adult children reasonably available, parents of the patient, siblings of the patient, and finally the nearest living relative.
-It should be noted that this order of next of kin varies by state, but in general, the above mentioned next of kin order is commonly used.
+If a patient cannot make their own healthcare decisions, and there are no advanced directives to guide treatment, then a surrogate decision-maker must be utilized.
+A surrogate decision-maker that is not appointed within the advanced directives is typically selected from a family member and in the following order of next of kin: spouse, domestic partner, adult child, or a majority of the adult children reasonably available, parents of the patient, siblings of the patient, and finally the nearest living relative.
+It should be noted that this order of next of kin varies by state, but in general, the next of kin order is commonly used.